 Where Is Do Not Disturb on iPhone

-In the latest versions of iOS, Do not disturb mode is part of Apple’s new notification feature known as Focus, which debuted in iOS 15.
-Therefore, you will find Do not disturb under Focus settings.
+In the latest versions of iOS, Do not disturb mode is part of Apple’s new feature known as Focus, which debuted in iOS 15.
+Therefore, you will find Do not disturb under Focus settings on iPhone.
 Open Settings on your iPhone, go to Focus and here you will find Do not disturb.
 Tap on it to customize it.

 Focus modes, for the uninitiated, are a collection of profiles that will assist you in silencing calls, alerts, and notifications on your iPhone based on the conditions specified.
 Do Not Disturb is one of the Focus modes now.
 Other Focus profiles include driving, fitness, reading, meditation, and so on.
 You can even create your own Focus profile that is tailored to your specific needs.
 Check out the best tips to use and customize Focus modes on iPhone.